 When covered in the optional "fawn" amp amp covering, the AC30TBR also featured brown leather handles with brass fittings, gold painted stamped steel vents and the infamous wide diamond brown Vox grill with bright red and green accent threads.

 If you have seen Paul McCartney perform live anytime since 1991, his stack of Vox 4x12 speaker cabinets is powered by the same circuitry and chassis production that is in this amplifier.

-North Coast Music offers many repair parts amd accessories for the Rose Morris Vox AC30TB and AC30TBR.
-Some are shown below.
+North Coast Music offers many spare parts and accessories for the Rose Morris Vox AC30TB and AC30TBR.